 Every trimmer and clipper model I’ve tried requires oiling to keep the blades in shape.
 A small container of oil usually comes with the trimmer, but it won’t last long.
 What you don’t use up often leaks out of the tiny vial because the oil is very thin and the seal on the bottle is weak.

 Here’s the good news: You don’t have to buy oil of the same brand as your clippers.
 In fact, every hair clipper oil that I’ve examined appears to be exactly the same.
 It’s a thin machine oil that can withstand high temperatures.

-I’ve seen article suggesting the use of WD-40 and similar products, but I don’t recommend that.
-These products are water displacers and rust inhibitors, not oils.
+I’ve seen article suggesting the use of WD-40 and similar products instead of blade oil, but I don’t recommend that.
+Those products are water displacers and rust inhibitors, not oils.
 Don’t use motor oil or other heavy oils either — as I’ve seen some online writers suggest.
 You need a thin oil that can withstand high temperatures.
 I’ve tried vegetable or olive oil in a pinch, but it’s too thick for long-term use and the blades tend to heat up.
 It might be okay to use until you get your bottle of hair clipper oil, however.

 You should also avoid over-oiling your clippers.
 A single drop applied while the clippers are running is usually plenty.
 And you don’t need to oil your trimmer every time it’s used.
 If you put too much oil, the clippers will rattle just as they do when they aren’t oiled well enough.

 I’ve noticed that most drugstores and discount chains in my area don’t stock hair clipper oil.
-That’s why I recommend ordering from Amazon.
-The company is a great source for all kinds of things, including beard grooming and hair cutting accessories.
+That’s why I recommend ordering online.